sanagno/adaptively_sparse_attention/README.md

 ```

 ## Acknowledgements
-This repo was heavily inspired by the following
+This repo was heavily inspired by the following:

 - https://github.com/karpathy/nanoGPT
 - https://github.com/deep-spin/entmax/